jalenpray/ticket-lifecycle/README.md

 - From the "osTicket-Installation-Files" folder install the PHP Manager for IIS
 <img width="796" height="501" alt="image" src="https://github.com/user-attachments/assets/8d502101-284f-439a-b4b2-c4335f65a370" />

-- From the “osTicket-Installation-Files” folder do the same thing and install the Rewrite Module
+- From the “osTicket-Installation-Files” install the Rewrite Module
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/ba5753ba-ccf1-4037-b463-1ed0146d6625" />

-- Open another File Explorer, go to the C Drive and make another folder called PHP.
-This will be the directory
+- Within File Explorer, go to the C Drive and make another folder called PHP.
+This will act as the directory
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/126e2138-aa49-4f60-b535-9fa7aec27b8f" />

 - From the “osTicket-Installation-Files” folder, extract the files from the PHP 7.3.8 to the PHP folder